 1 a+b+c 70.0 90.4% 97.2% 2 a+b+c+d+e+f 74.2 92.1% 98.3%

-Disregard English (for which mSPLADE is not trained) mSPLADE-sTok has similar effectiveness to both, and by adding all models together “HYBRID 3” we get a very impressive first stage ranker.
-However, we are starting to get diminishing returns, especially considering that the models we are adding are much better than the initial ones.
+Disregard English (for which mSPLADE is not trained) mSPLADE-sTok has similar effectiveness to both, and by adding all models together for “HYBRID 3” we get a very impressive first stage ranker.
+However, at this point we were starting to get diminishing returns, especially considering that the models we are adding are much better than the initial ones.

 2.6 Learning to ensemble

-Considering the diminishing returns we had with adding the models we consider two more hybrids:
+Considering the diminishing returns we had with adding the models, we consider two more hybrids:

 • “HYBRID BEST” is learned by testing all the ensembling possibilities and keeping the one

-with the best nDCG@10 on the dev set • “HYBRID SIMPLE” tries to simplify, keeping only a model per category, thus: i) lexi-
+with the best nDCG@10 on the dev set • “HYBRID SIMPLE” tries to simplify, keeping only one model per category, thus: i) lexi-

 cal retrieval: BM25, ii) translated retrieval: T-SPLADE, iii) sparse multilingual retrieval: mSPLADE-sTok, and iv) dense multilingual retrieval: mContriever.
 The goal of this hybrid is to check how much we lose by not going brute-force with all models.

-.
-We display the final results in Table 4.
-We note that by learning the best hybrid we can get a little bit more improvement, achieving a better recall@20 than the baseline hybrid achieved with recall@100.
-The SIMPLE hybrid with just 4 models is capable of almost the same performance as hybrid 2 which uses 7 different methods.
-Finally, we still have to verify if everything we did in the dev set generalizes to one of the test sets.
+We display the final results in Table 4 and note that by learning the best hybrid, we can get a little bit more improvement, achieving a better Recall@20 than the baseline hybrid achieved with Recall@100.
+The SIMPLE hybrid with just 4 models is capable of almost the same performance as hybrid 2 which uses 7 different methods.Note that we still have to verify if everything we did in the dev set generalizes to one of the test sets.

 3 Training the rerankers

 Now that we finished with the first stage retrievers is time for the last effectiveness increment: reranking.
-We note that due to the already high effectiveness of the first stage, it is not clear which topk we should rerank, as even if recall@k+i is larger than recall@k, adding more documents always adds noise to reranking, so we always test @{10,20,100} and present the best of the three.
+We note that due to the already high effectiveness of the first stage, it is not clear which topk we should rerank, as even if Recall@k+i is larger than Recall@k, adding more documents always adds noise to reranking, so we always test @{10,20,100} and present the best of the three.
 All of our rerankers are trained using a set of negatives coming from the top1k of our best model at the time (which makes it harder to reproduce).
-We aim at making these models available as we have done for TREC-DL and TREC-neuCLIR, but it could take a while to actually have them online.
+We aim to make these models available as we have done for TREC-DL and TREC-neuCLIR, but it could take a while to actually have them online.

 3.1 monoMT5 and RankT5